D4TE Technical Specification

 Forward Secrecy

-Property: Compromise of current keys cannot decrypt past messages
+Property: Compromise of current keys cannot decrypt messages from destroyed prior cycles

 Key Indistinguishability